treeverse/lakeFS/docs/reference/authentication.md

 #### Remote Authenticator Service

-LakeFS server supports external authentication, the feature can be configured by providing an HTTP endpoint to an external authentication service.
+lakeFS server supports external authentication, the feature can be configured by providing an HTTP endpoint to an external authentication service.
 This integration can be especially useful if you already have an existing authentication system in place, as it allows you to reuse that system instead of maintaining a new one.

 TBD